thehackingsage/hackpi/README.md

 ## Installing Kali/Parrot on SD-Card (i'm using Kali Linux) :

-1. Download the [Kali Linux](https://www.offensive-security.com/kali-linux-arm-images/) Raspberry Pi image from the Offensive Security downloads area.
+1. Download the [Kali Linux](https://www.offensive-security.com/kali-linux-arm-images/) or [ParrotSecOS](https://cdimage.parrotsec.org/parrot/iso/arm/rpi)Raspberry Pi image.

-2. Download [Etcher](https://etcher.io/) for You Operating System
+2. Download [Etcher](https://www.balena.io/etcher/) for You Operating System

 3. Get a fast SD card with at least 16 GB capacity and Connect it with your PC/Laptop using Card Reader.